EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-By using pre-trained initialization, \ActionFed further accelerates training by eliminating the need for training using local loss.
-In addition, the transmission frequency of activation is reduced by proposing a replay buffer mechanism in which the server-side model is periodically trained with a cached buffer instead of regularly transferring the activation from devices to the server.
-Moreover, \ActionFed compresses the activation using a lightweight quantization technique to reduce further the size of the data transferred and the corresponding buffer.
-Two DNN models and three datasets are considered in our evaluations by comparing \ActionFed against four baselines, including three state-of-the-art DPFL methods. \ActionFed improves the test accuracy compared to a set of baselines while accelerating communication by up to 15.77x and the training time by up to 3.87x compared to other DPFL methods.
+The frequency of transferring activations is reduced by proposing a replay buffer mechanism in which the server-side model is periodically trained by making use of cached activations instead of regularly transferring the activation from the devices to the server.
+Moreover, \mytitle compresses the activation using a lightweight quantization technique to further reduce the size of the data transferred and the corresponding buffer.
+Two DNN models and datasets are considered in our evaluations by comparing \mytitle against four baselines, including classical FL, vanilla DPFL and two state-of-the-art local loss-based DPFL methods. \mytitle improves the test accuracy compared to the baselines while reducing the communication volume by up to \di{16$\times$} and thus accelerates training by up to \di{2.86$\times$} compared to other DPFL methods.